CarlosAsrc/data-analyser/README.md

 To this end, a subdirectory was created within the standard output directory, called individual-reports, containing the individual report for each input file, with a name prefixed by it, and postfixed by the output extension done.out

+### Tests
+Unit tests cover about 75% of the application, with an emphasis on the main functionalities such as reading, writing and file validation, and statistical analysis of the data.
+To run the Unit Tests: `data-analyser:~$ ./gradlew clean test`

 ### An alternative solution
 To meet the need proposed by the challenge, it is necessary to consider a very important factor mentioned: for each new